mozilla-mobile/mozilla-vpn-client/docs/add-on.md

 | op | The compare operator: eq or neq | String | Yes |

 The list of setting keys can be found here: https://github.com/mozilla-mobile/mozilla-vpn-client/blob/main/src/settingslist.h

+## How to implement and test add-ons

+If you want to implement new add-ons, you need to follow these steps:

+1. create a manifest in a separate folder in the `addons` directory of the mozilla VPN repository.
+2. read and follow the documentation for the add-on type you want to implement.
+3. use the `./scripts/addons/generate_all.py` script to build all the addons.
+4. expose the `addons/generated/addons` folder through a webservice (ex: python3 -m http.server)
+5. open the dev-menu from the get-help view and set a custom add-on URL: `http://localhost:8000/`
+6. disable the signature-addon feature from the dev-menu, list of features
+7. be sure you are doing all of this using a staging environment

+If all has done correctly, you can see the app fetching the manifest.json (and not! the manifest.json.sign) resource from the webservice.